TechxArtisanStudio/Openterface_MacOS/README.md

 Moreover, if you are interested in joining our dev team and [contributing](https://openterface.com/contributing/), you can drop me an email at: info@techxartisan.com

-We keep our community updated on all things Openterface Mini-KVM on our Reddit: [r/Openterface_miniKVM/](https://www.reddit.com/r/Openterface_miniKVM/).
+We keep our community updated on all things Openterface KVM on our Reddit: [r/Openterface_miniKVM/](https://www.reddit.com/r/Openterface_miniKVM/).
 You can also join us on Discord [TechxArtisan](https://discord.gg/sFTJD6a3R8), especially for development-related discussions!
 Cheers!